Let alone an agency, do you realize that you need some sort of marketing for your startup or company? Of course, you do!

 It’s a process.
-I know, being a business owner, you sometimes have to indulge into ten different job profiles.
+I know, being a business owner, you sometimes have to indulge in ten different job profiles.
 That’s understandable.
-You can do that when you just start up, when there are not many customers to look after to.
+You can do that when you just start up when there are not many customers to look after.
 But, as you grow, you need to have a competitive marketing team that knows the job well and takes your company to the next level.

-Now, let’s take a look at what does a good marketing team look like!
+Now, let’s take a look at what does a good marketing team looks like!

 Approx salary: $85,000 to $90,000

-Analyst: This is the employee who will be responsible for analysing the marketing data available, Google Analytics, data of the the running campaigns and do the competitor research.
-He/she will present the data in readable format and marketing strategies are based upon these results.
+Analyst: This is the employee who will be responsible for analyzing the marketing data available, Google Analytics, data of the running campaigns and do the competitor research.
+He/she will present the data in a readable format and marketing strategies are based upon these results.

 Approx salary: $60,000 to $65,000

-Junior Marketer: This employee is not into strategising but will use the data provided by the Analyst and instructions given by the Senior Marketer.
-He will be into SEM, PPC, Social media Ads, Online display ads etc. Sometimes, he/she can also work as an analyst, if the company is small.
+Junior Marketer: This employee is not into strategizing but will use the data provided by the Analyst and instructions given by the Senior Marketer.
+He will be into SEM, PPC, Social media Ads, Online display ads, etc. Sometimes, he/she can also work as an analyst, if the company is small.

 Approx salary: $60,000 to $65,000